The Wedding and Bebek Betutu: Filming

-Filming commenced on February 23, 2015 at GH Universal, a 105-rooms five-stars hotel with Italian-renaissance architecture located in the northern part of Bandung.
+Filming commenced on February 23, 2015 at GH Universal, a 105-room five-star hotel with Italian Renaissance architecture located in the northern part of Bandung.
 The hotel also serves as the main setting of the story.
 Aside from the hotel, filming also took place around downtown Bandung, as well as some notable places of the city's immediate surroundings, including at the lake Patenggang in Ciwidey, Bandung Regency.
 Filming was wrapped on March 18, 2015.

 Release

 The Wedding & Bebek Betutu was scheduled to be released in Indonesia on October 8, 2015.